srozemuller/rozemuller_blog/content/blog/2022-09-05-deploy-intune-settings-via-settings-catalog-automated/index.md

 In this part of my earlier power setting blog post, I show how to assign a policy to all devices based on filters.
 https://www.rozemuller.com/deploy-power-settings-automated-in-microsoft-endpoint-manager/#power-settings-assignment-with-filters

+If you want to try the Graph API I would suggest start to read here: https://docs.microsoft.com/en-us/graph/auth/.
+It start with authentication and continues the Graph API journey.

 {{< bye >}}